Health Benefits Of Vitamins: Fat-soluble And Water-soluble Of Vitamins

 - Vitamin-B6: It helps to make red blood cells, maintains protein metabolism

-- Vitamin-B7: It is part of an enzyme helps to maintain DNA, plays a role in the metabolism of fatty acids, amino acids.
+- Vitamin-B7: It is part of an enzyme helps to maintain DNA, plays a role in the metabolism of fatty acids, and amino acids.

 - Vitamin-B9: it is a part of an enzyme, important for cell division.